 Birds of prey can see up to 8x better than humans and use this and their keen hearing to find prey.
 They are excellent flyers and can use their sharp talons to catch, pierce, and carry fish, birds, and small mammals.

-Why are owls able to pounce on small mammals in the night, falcons able to take large pigeons out of the sky, and eagles able to take pretty much anything they can get their talons on?
+Why are owls able to pounce on small mammals in the night, falcons able to take large pigeons out of the sky, and eagles able to handle pretty much anything they can get their talons on?

 Owls have evolved in a different direction.
 It isn’t uncommon to see them swooping over a field on the hunt for prey around dawn or dusk.
 You will see them, but you won’t hear them.
-There are special adaptations to the feathers that make them practically silent.
+There are particular adaptations to the feathers that make them practically silent.
 They could be right above an unsuspecting rodent before they are detected.

-Out in rural areas, the peregrine falcon may rely on cliff-top positions or quarries and watch over scrapes and shorelines with waders and waterfowl.
+In rural areas, the peregrine falcon may rely on cliff-top positions or quarries and watch over scrapes and shorelines with waders and waterfowl.
 These birds flock together to confuse the falcon, but a fast and deadly strike can pay off.
 Then there are the physical differences between the small species that aerodynamically dart around trees after songbirds and the larger species soaring over open country.

-Finally, when talking about birds of prey and their hunting and feeding strategies, we can’t overlook the fact that many will steal food and take carrion where possible.
+Finally, when talking about birds of prey and their hunting and feeding strategies, we can’t overlook that many will steal food and take carrion where possible.
 These birds are opportunists and won’t pass up the opportunity of an easy meal, especially if they have young.
 Some falcons will attempt to swoop in and take the kill of eagles, while some species will monitor highways for roadkill.
 The turkey vulture survives purely on carrion and is nature’s disposal expert.

 Masters Of Their Habitat